Satyagraha: How Ahimsa Became a Political Term

-First wave of radicalization of Hindu-nationalism
+The first wave of radicalization of Hindu-nationalism

 However, the proposal came too late.
 Gandhi’s daring last-minute attempt to prevent the division failed.
 Thus, Muhammad Ali Jinnah became the Governor-General of Pakistan.
 During the Partition of India, both, Hindus and Muslims became victims of violent groups.
 As a result, one million people died, at least 14 million had to flee.

-However, Hindu-Nationalism, which had emerged with decolonization, no longer directed its hateful polemics solely against the colonial power.
+However, Hindu Nationalism, which had emerged with decolonization, no longer directed its hateful polemics solely against the colonial power.
 It had another enemy: the Muslim minority.
 The murderer of Gandhi, Nathuram Godse claimed that he had killed Gandhi because he wanted to grant the Muslim minority the same rights as the Hindus.
 Looking back, Gandhi’s murder seems like a dark omen of a future in which India has arrived today.
 Not only Gandhi’s body had been killed.
-Moreover, his vision for an India, in which all religions can exist peacefully with each other did not have any popular apologist anymore.
+Moreover, his vision for an India, in which all religions can exist peacefully with each other did not have any popular apologists anymore.

 Gandhi: “Religions are like different roads leading to the same point. […] Why does it matter which road we take as long as we reach the same destination.
 Wherein is the cause for quarreling?“14

-Ahimsa as political attitude
+Ahimsa as a political attitude

 “Correctly understood and assiduously practiced, nonviolence would produce answers to all the world’s problems more surely and more direct than any messianic political or sectarian religious creed could hope so.
 From the small, a large entity would grow.”15